strangerstudios/pmpro-invite-only/readme.txt

 Tags: pmpro, paid memberships pro, membership, invite Requires at least: 3.5
 Tested up to: 4.4
-Stable tag: .3.1
+Stable tag: .3.2

-Make certain levels invite only.
-After checkout, members will receive invite codes to share with others.
+Specify membership level(s) as "invite only" and provide members with invite codes to share after checkout.

 == Description ==

+The Invite Only Add On allows you to restrict membership signups for specific membership levels and require an invite code.

+After completing their membership checkout, your member will receive a unique invite code that they can share with others.
+You can specify the number of uses on the invite code, make it unlimited, or give the member multiple single-use codes.

+A list of used/unused invite code(s) is displayed on the Membership Account page, allowing a member to see who has used their code to register and manage the unused codes tied to their account.

+The admin can increase the number of invites available for a user on the "Edit User" page.

-This plugin currently requires Paid Memberships Pro.
+Note: this plugin requires Paid Memberships Pro.

-Users must have an invite code to sign up for certain levels.
-Users are given an invite code to share.

 == Installation ==

 1. Upload the `pmpro-invite-only` directory to the `/wp-content/plugins/` directory of your site.
 1. Activate the plugin through the 'Plugins' menu in WordPress.
-1. Set the $pmpro_invite_only_levels array and (optional) PMPROIO_INVITE_CODES constant to set which levels should require and generate codes.
+1. Set the $pmproio_invite_required_levels array to specify the levels which should require invite codes and generate them and (optionally) set the $pmproio_invite_given_levels if only specific levels should be given invite codes to share.
+2. Other optional settings: PMPROIO_CODES and PMPROIO_CODES_USES constants can be set to define the number of codes to generate and number of uses code allowed per code.

 == Frequently Asked Questions ==